zinefer/lets-encrypt-azure/Supported resources.md

 Let's Encrypt will want to access `<your domain>/.well-known/acme-challenge/*` during certificate renewal.

-Since this azure function (purposefully) has no write access to any of your app services, you must use redirects and blob storage to make the challenge files accessible to Let's Encrypt.
+Since this azure function (purposefully) has no write access to any of your app services (nor does it make any attempt to do so), you must use redirects and blob storage to make the challenge files accessible to Let's Encrypt.

 Here's an example how it can be done with a web.config/IIS rewrite rules:
 ``` xml